“If access to health care is considered a human right, who is considered human enough to have that right?” (Farmer, 2005)

 Regarding the information accessibility to health care, the main issue across the whole of Europe is the lack of awareness amongst refugees about their human right of access to health care (Global Health Watch, 2016).
 This makes it challenging for voluntary and professional health care workers to reach refugees in need and thereby fulfill their duty to do good, which leads to critical shortages when refugees do not get the required information about how and where to get medical assistance.
 It is the responsibility of European health policies to inform refugees about such information.

-The life in refugee camps in Europe makes physical access to health care challenging, since health institutions are often too far away to reach or the transport and treatment are not affordable for refugees (UNHCR, 2011); this deters economic accessibility.
+The life in refugee camps in Europe makes physical access to health care challenging, since health institutions are often too far away to reach or the transport and treatment are not affordable for Refugees (UNHCR, 2011); this deters economic accessibility.
 Respect and equity are thereby violated, since — compared to the underlying population — refugees experience hindered access to health care.
 Many national health care systems disadvantage refugees despite international commitments and treaties intended to protect their human rights (Global Health Watch, 2016).

 Non-discrimination concerning accessibility to health care covers a broad range of aspects.
 Access to health care for refugees varies within Europe when it comes to legal entitlements and formal regulations (Bradby et al., 2015).
 Thereby linguistic or cultural barriers occur between refugees, voluntary and professional health care workers.
 This leads to discrimination and violates equity of refugees in moments of communication without a translation service or when a voluntary or professional health care worker is not aware of the cultural sensitivity of refugees’ different ethnic background (UNHCR, 2011).
-Discrimination of refugees and poor cultural competencies of voluntary and professional health care workers (Asgary and Segar, 2011) are clearly violating the core idea of respect and equity.
+Discrimination against refugees and poor cultural competencies of voluntary and professional health care workers (Asgary and Segar, 2011) are clearly violating the core idea of respect and equity.

 The regulations in the countries with “no access” or “partial access” are discriminating and lead to boundaries for professional health care workers to do good.
 Mental health issues, such as psychological instability due to the loss of a family member during the journey, demand professional psychological assistance (Morgan, 2015), which is denied by restricted health care access; this is discriminating and ignores thereby respect for refugees.

-Refugees have the right to experience respect as human beings and as a disadvantaged subgroup, which requires an additional amount of do good by the voluntary and professional health care workers to achieve equity in all health outcomes.
+Refugees have the right to experience respect as human beings and as a disadvantaged subgroup, which requires an additional amount of doing good by the voluntary and professional health care workers to achieve equity in all health outcomes.

 Access to health care is a key point of the stewardship framework (Nuffield Council on Bioethics, 2007).
 This access is hindered by the lack of coordination due to capacity issues.
 NGOs are responsible for health care for refugees until national health care systems can take over these patients (Morgan, 2015).